British Nationals (Overseas) Hong Kong residents

-Further information about the Hong Kong BN(O) visa can be found at this link:
+Find out more information about the Hong Kong BN(O) visa:

-For queries regarding your visa, contact UK Visa and Immigration contact centre on 0300 790 6268.
+For queries about your visa, contact UK Visa and Immigration contact centre:

 Living in Northern Ireland

 Access to services in Northern Ireland such as healthcare, education and the legal system is different than in other parts of the UK.
-This section provides information on how to access these services.
+This section has information on how to access these services.